alcidesrh/laravel-generic-resource/readme.md

   ```
   <br>

   **Note:** It is not posible to asked for nested relations data in the ```fields``` parameter below due the generic nature of the query.
-Under the hook it is used DB Facade which return stdClass type.
+DB Facade is used to make the query which return stdClass type.

 ### /generic/list route return a GenericResourceCollection